Combustion Engineering: Leadership and management

 For much of the existence of the company, the Santry family controlled the management of C-E. Joseph Santry was President of the company until 1963.
 Arthur Santry, Jr., Joseph's nephew, was named president in 1963 and Chairman of the C-E Board of Directors in 1982 and held both titles until he resigned his post as president in 1984.
 He remained as chairman until 1988.
 Charles Hugel was named President of C-E in 1984 and remained in that position until 1988 when he succeeded Mr. Santry as chairman of the board.
 George Kimmel was named president and Chief Operating Officer in 1988 and remained in that position until the sale of the company to ABB in 1990.

 Ownership changes

-In 1990 C-E became a wholly owned subsidiary of Asea Brown Boveri (ABB), a Swiss-Swedish multinational conglomerate based in Zurich and one of the largest electrical engineering companies in the world.
+In 1990 C-E became a wholly owned subsidiary of ABB (Asea Brown Boveri), a Swiss-Swedish multinational conglomerate based in Zürich and one of the largest electrical engineering companies in the world.

 C-E's financial debt and lingering asbestos liability brought ABB to the brink of bankruptcy in the early 2000s.
 ABB was able to resolve asbestos claims filed against Combustion Engineering and Lummus Global in 2006 with a billion-plus dollar settlement agreement.

 ABB and Alstom merged their power groups in 1999 creating a 50/50 joint venture, ABB-Alstom Power.
 In 2000, Alstom bought out ABB.

 In 2001, the nuclear steam supply system vendor portion of the company, operating as Combustion Engineering, was bought by Westinghouse Electric Co., a then subsidiary of British Nuclear Fuels.

-November 2, 2015 GE Power announced it had completed the acquisition of Alstom's power and grid businesses.
+On November 2, 2015 GE Power announced it had completed the acquisition of Alstom's power and grid businesses.